12: Spirit Necklace.

 I lay listening to the sounds of the night with a vague sense of unease.
 I mulled over possible reasons for my mood.
 Was it Morse’s avoidance of the subject of the crocodile man when I had casually mentioned it the previous evening?
 Why had he suddenly got cold feet.

-In the moonless dark I felt the tightening of the skin on my nape.
+In the moonless dark I felt the tightening of the skin at the back of my neck.
 Outside there was complete silence.
 Inside, only the sound of my tense breathing.

 Suddenly my thoughts were disturbed by a scratchy surreptitious sound.
 Something had bumped into one of the heavy Mukwa wood dining chairs in the chitenge.
 It was the scrape of its legs scratching on the concrete floor.